 3. Sleeping naked can reduce stress and make you happier

 We all know prolonged stress is bad news.
-It suppresses your immune system and increases risk of heart disease, depression and obesity.
-Sleeping naked though allows for a whole lot more skin-to-skin contact with your partner.
+It suppresses your immune system and increases the risk of heart disease, depression, and obesity.
+Sleeping naked allows for a whole lot more skin-to-skin contact with your partner.
 And all that healthy nighttime touching releases feel-good hormones, such as oxytocin, which helps reduce stress.
 It’s called the cuddle (or feel-good) hormone for a reason.

 4. Sleeping naked can help you lose weight

 There’s lots of proof that better sleep leads to better food choices during the day – talk about the ultimate sleep diet.
 And since you’re sleeping so much better naked, get ready for a buffer you.